-- c.
-Office of the Registrar-Personal information data, course registration, records of all courses taken including grades, documents related to degree completion requirements, and other related information. - d.
-Business Office-Records related to all charges, payments, and emergency and Perkins loans for educational services rendered by the university. - e.
-Office of Career Development and Calling- Placement data completed by the student, resumes, information on courses taken toward degree, letters of recommendation from faculty and/or employers. - f.
-Academic Departments-Student applications to program, copies of grades, notes from student interviews, faculty recommendations, department recommendations, records of field experiences, clinicals, practica, internships, and other related documents. - g.
-Health Services-Student medical forms, copies of athletic physicals, and records of medical services rendered to the student through the university. - Office of Student Life-Photograph, ID card information, evaluations from residence hall personnel, interest test results, housing applications, Covenant for Life Together and miscellaneous correspondence, disciplinary information. - Office of Development-Personal data on alumni of the university and records of financial giving. - j.
-Faculty Advisors-Notes from advising sessions; copies of various communications to and from advisee, faculty, and other offices; and related advising material. - 3.
-Students may request copies of available records when failure to provide a copy of the record would effectively prevent the student from inspecting and reviewing the record.
-Students must pay a per copy fee.
-A copy may be refused, but only if, in doing so, the institution does not limit the student's right to inspect and review that record.
-Unless otherwise required by law, Bethel University transcripts will not be issued to students who are delinquent in paying university charges for educational services or who are behind in financial loan repayments.
-Copies will not be provided of education records (e.g., transcripts) that were issued by other educational institutions unless authorized by the registrar. - Student records will be designated as "directory" or "non-directory" information.
-"Directory information" may be released at the discretion of university officials without the written permission of the student.
-Once a year students will be given the
+- Office of the Registrar-Personal information data, course registration, records of all courses taken including grades, documents related to degree completion requirements, and other related information. - Office of Financial Aid-Financial aid applications, records of financial aid awarded, and related documents. - Business Office-Records related to charges, payments, emergency contact information, and Perkins loans for educational services rendered by Bethel. - Office of Career Development and Calling-Placement data completed by the student, resumés, information on courses taken toward degree, letters of recommendation from faculty and/or employers - Academic Departments-Student applications to program, copies of grades, notes from student interviews, faculty recommendations, department recommendations, records of field experiences, clinicals, practica, internships, and other related documents. - Health Services-Student medical forms, copies of athletic physicals, and records of medical services rendered to the student through the university. - Office of Student Life-Photograph, ID card information, evaluations from residence hall personnel, interest test results, housing applications, Covenant for Life Together and miscellaneous correspondence, disciplinary information. - Office of Development-Personal data on alumni of the university and records of financial giving. - Faculty Advisors-Notes from advising sessions; copies of various communications to and from advisee, faculty, and other offices; and related advising material.